libmir/D-YAML/docs/tutorials/getting_started.md

 will throw a *YamlException*.

-You can iterate using *YamlAlgebraic* as the iterated type, or specify the type iterated nodes are expected to have.
-D:YAML will automatically convert to that type if possible.
+You can iterate using *YamlAlgebraic* as the iterated type, or specify the type iterated nodes are expected to have. `mir-yaml` will automatically convert to that type if possible.
 Here we specify the *string* type, so we iterate over the "Hello World" sequence as an array of strings.
 If it is not possible to convert to iterated type, a *YamlException* is thrown.